-Balance sheet items related to contracts consist of accounts receivable and deferred revenue liabilities.
-Accounts receivable is stated at net realizable value, and we utilize the allowance method to provide for doubtful accounts based on management's evaluation of the collectability of the amounts due.
-There was no allowance for doubtful accounts on accounts receivable balances as of September 30, 2023 or June 30, 2023.
+Balance sheet items related to contracts consist of accounts receivable (net) and contract liabilities on our condensed balance sheets.
+Accounts receivable (net) is stated at net realizable value, and we utilize the allowance method to provide for doubtful accounts based on management's evaluation of the collectability of the amounts due.
+Our estimates are reviewed and revised periodically based on historical collection experience and a review of the current status of accounts receivable.
+Historically, actual write-offs for uncollectible accounts have not significantly differed from prior estimates.
+There was no allowance for doubtful accounts on accounts receivable balances as of March 31, 2023 or June 30, 2022.

-We may recognize revenue prior to billing a Customer when we have satisfied or partially satisfied our performance obligations as billings to our Customers may not be made until after the service period has commenced.
-As of September 30, 2023 and June 30, 2023, we do not have any such contract assets.
+We may recognize revenue prior to billing a customer when we have satisfied or partially satisfied our performance obligations as billings to our customers may not be made until after the service period has commenced.
+As of March 31, 2023 and June 30, 2022, we do not have any such contract assets.

-Deferred revenue as of each balance sheet date represent the excess of amounts billed or received as compared to amounts recognized in revenue on our statements of operations as of the end of the reporting period, and such amounts are reflected as a current liability on our condensed balance sheets.
-Payments received prior to the completion of the service period for our performance obligations or as annual license fees are recorded as deferred revenue until the services are delivered or until our obligations are otherwise met, at which time revenue is recognized.
+Contract liabilities as of each balance sheet date represent the excess of amounts billed or received as compared to amounts recognized in revenue on our condensed statements of operations as of the end of the reporting period, and such amounts are reflected as a current liability on our condensed balance sheets as deferred revenue.
+We generally receive payments prior to completion of the service period and our performance obligations.
+These payments are recorded as deferred revenue until the services are delivered or until our obligations are otherwise met, at which time revenue is recognized.